kevinlongboy/AirBnB/README.md

 ## 🖱 Get Started

-Ready to try CraneBnB?
+Ready to install CraneBnB?
 Follow the instructions below:

 1. Navigate to the <a href="https://github.com/kevinlongboy/AirBnB" alt="CraneBnB GitHub repository link">GitHub repository page</a>.
    <br>